-While the world welcomes new year in loud discotheques and concerts, Tibet has its own vibrant way of embracing Losar – the Tibetan new year – that falls in the month of February.
-The merry affair is an extravagant display of Tibetan traditions, customs, and beliefs blended with a lot of enthusiasm and excitement.
+While the world welcomes the new year in loud discotheques and concerts, Tibet has its own vibrant way of embracing Losar—the Tibetan new year—which falls in the month of February.
+The merry affair is an extravagant display of Tibetan traditions, customs, and beliefs blended with enthusiasm and excitement.
 It is also the time when farmers celebrate the harvest.

-Here’s what Losar is all about and why you must attend this kaleidoscopic Tibetan new year 2022.
+Here’s what Losar is about and why you must attend this kaleidoscopic Tibetan New Year 2024.

 Tibetan monks during a ritual